pthom/hello_imgui/src/hello_imgui/doc_api.md

 It will typically be (2,2) on a macOS retina screen.

 Notes:
-- As a convenience, `ImGui::GetIO().DisplayFramebufferScale` is mirrored in `HelloImGui::DpiAwareParams::roDisplayFramebufferScale`.
 - You cannot change DisplayFramebufferScale manually, it will be reset at each new frame, by asking the platform backend.